smeed652/agent-os/standards/best-practices.md

 - **For Each File**: Verify "Am I only changing what the spec requires?"
 - **For Each Feature**: Confirm "Is this within the stated scope?"
 - **When Uncertain**: Stop and ask for clarification
+- **Before Implementation**: Get user approval for approach

+### Collaboration Checkpoints
+At key decision points, always ask for user input:
+- **Before Implementation**: "Should I proceed with this approach?"
+- **When Multiple Options**: Present alternatives and let user choose
+- **When Spec is Unclear**: Ask for clarification before proceeding
+- **When Scope Expansion Needed**: Get explicit approval before expanding
+- **Before Final Implementation**: Confirm with user that approach is correct

 ### Common Scope Creep Pitfalls
 Avoid these common mistakes: